Fiserv/Commerce-Hub/docs/carat/Master-Data/Source-Type.md

 tags: [Source-Type, carat, commerce-hub]
 ---

-## Source-Type
+## Payment Source-Type

-`sourceType` is used to determine what is the source of the transaction.
-Depending on the source from where the transaction is getting initiated, the value in the field changes.
-Please refer below table for details..
+The variable `sourceType` is used to determine the source of the transaction.
+Depending on the source the required variables change.

+Put the below in tab

+The `sourceType` *PaymentCard* is used to submit .......

+The `sourceType` *PaymentToken* is used to submit .......

+The `sourceType` *ApplePay* is used to submit .......

+The `sourceType` *GooglePay* is used to submit .......

 ---